GabrielGodefroy/CacheEffectsCpp/docs/index.input.md

 author: Gabriel Godefroy
 ---

 Hardware effects impact performances.
 This repository contains C++ codes illustrating some of these effects, as well as Python code to plot the results.
-You can fork this repository and try to reproduce the results, as these performance tests are hardware dependent.
+You can fork this repository and try to reproduce the results, as these performances tests are hardware dependent.

 This repository, and all the contained examples, are strongly inspired by: